-Frontage: The width of a lot measured along its common boundary with the street line.
+Frontage: The width of a lot measured along its common boundary with the street giving access to the lot.

 Full cut off type fixture: A luminaire or light fixture that; by design of the housing, does not allow any light dispersion or direct glare to shine above 90 degree, horizontal plane from the base of the fixture.